 Tip #2: Look up public transport maps to ensure you are giving yourself the easiest options for getting around – which could be the difference in seeing an extra attraction or 2 daily!

 Tip #4: Is there something you’d like to be walking distance from to start or finish your day?
-Parks, bars, restaurants, supermarkets, cafes, museums?
+Parks, pet daycare, bars, stadiums, restaurants, supermarkets, cafes, museums?

 2. Air conditioning